Marcherfu/EtherniumCG/Tier Lists/Tier List V2_5.md

 =============================================================================

-Here's the Official Tier-List of Ethernium v2.5.
+Here's the Official Tier-List of Ethernium v2.5. (not the V2.5 bis one, the TL for the V2.5 bis is coming soon)
 **Take in consideration that the nature of this Tier List is only coming from my strategic researchs being alone and this Tier List is, probably, not exactly true.
 I couldn't do it in another way due to lack of activity on the game.**

 **Tier 1** - The best classes of the game, dominating the meta.